-Lower Middle-Income-Group customers continue to be the target group for HL business.
-96% of the portfolio comprise business owners with significant business vintage buying their first home.
-Lending for selfconstruction, remains to be a strong focus with significant proportion of the portfolio sourced from this segment.
+Home Loans (HL) business offers loans for selfconstruction, purchase of new and resale flats/ independent houses, balance transfer from other financiers, top-up loans for existing customers.
+As at March 31, 2020, the business division had 24,000 live accounts and disbursed ₹1505 Crore during the year (previous year: ₹1157 Crore), registering a growth of 30%.
+Middle-Income-Group customers continue to be the target group for the HL business.
+95% of the portfolio comprises business owners with semi-formal income and significant business vintage buying their first home.
+Lending for self-construction, remains to be a strong focus with significant proportion of the portfolio and fresh disbursements sourced from this seament.